mccdaq/daqhats/README.md

 You can now run the example programs under ~/daqhats/examples and create your own programs.
 Refer to the [Examples](#examples) section below for more information.
+The Python library must be installed to run the Python examples.

 If you are using the Raspberry Pi OS desktop interface, the DAQ HAT Manager utility will be available under the Accessories start menu.
 This utility will allow you to list the